paddy-seismic/retreat/README.md

 ### Output window

 In both GUI and web mode, the interface displays an output pane that shows the output produced once the **Start** button is pressed.
 The text displayed on screen is the same as the messages that are written to the log file.
 This is achieved using the *pygtail* module, which updates the output pane by printing log file lines that have not been read.
+Note that the logfile will be overwritten by default when the software is run, unless a different name is specified in the input parameters.

 ![output-pane](doc/screenshots/retreat_WEB_output.jpg)